The year is 2054.

-In fact, according to a survey by the IDC, 75% of B2B buyers and 84% of C-level/vice president (VP) executives use social media to make purchasing decisions.
-Still not convinced?
-Let’s dive into why SaaS companies use social media and explore how to build a winning strategy.
+Let’s dive into why SaaS companies need to use social media and explore how to build a winning strategy.

 Why SaaS businesses should use social media

-Not many SaaS businesses achieve direct sales via social media, but social media does influence buying.
+Not every SaaS business achieves direct sales via social media, but social media does influence buying.

 From interesting blog articles to testimonials, videos, interviews, and other marketing content, social media users consume endless amounts of business information every day.
-Therefore, the goal of your social media strategy, is to plant a seed about your company in the prospects’ minds that will eventually create a strong enough connection to make them buy.
+So, the goal of your social media strategy should be to plant a seed about your company in your prospect’s mind that will eventually create a strong enough connection to make them buy.

-But content marketing and social proof compose only one side of this golden coin.
-It turns out that social media advertising can be one of the most powerful lead generation tools.
+But content marketing and social proof is only part of it.
+It turns out that social media advertising can also be a powerful lead generation tool.

-Now let’s understand the difference between paid advertising and organic (meaning free) content, and how you should use them in your SaaS marketing strategy.
+Keeping this in mind, let’s understand the differences between paid advertising and organic (free) content, and how you should use them in your social media strategy.